sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 - *Open the project where you want to create a dataset*.
 - *Click on the 'Datasets' tab*.
-- *Click on 'Create' and choose 'Datasets'*.
+- *Click on 'Create' and choose the option through which you want to create 'Datasets'*.
 - *Select your dataset type and enter the fields in the dialog*.
 - *Update the schema of the dataset*.
 - *Click on 'Save'*.